Glassheart: Marketing

 On 23 July 2012 Lewis released her first video prior to the album release, saying "In the lead-up to my album, I wanted to make some video blogs and share with you my journey (!) and everything that goes on, from the video I'm doing very soon, to going on the road doing shows.
 Every week I'm going to be doing a little video blog and this is the first one."
 A second blog entry on 10 August, showed Lewis heading to the studio to record acoustic performances of the album's songs.
 Later, another blog revealed that five songs had been recorded with the backing provided solely by piano and cello.
 The first of those acoustic performances was for the album's lead single, "Trouble" featuring Gambino.
-Filmed in black and white and featuring Lewis singing solo, the performance was released through Lewis' official Vevo account on 5 September.
 A newsletter to fans on 24 August 2012 mentioned the "Trouble" release and officially revealed details about a competition for aspiring musicians.
 In association with TalentHouse, fans had the opportunity to compete for the chance to have Lewis' website release their remix.
 Lewis and Smith would be among the judges.

 Additionally, a separate competition gave fans the opportunity to appear in the album's deluxe edition artwork.
 Fans were encouraged to send in pictures of themselves interacting with a heart (or hearts), from which images would be used for the deluxe edition cover.
 During a promotional tour of UK radio stations, Lewis premiered the album's title track on 19 September 2012, on Capital FM's In Demand program.
 Two days later, Lewis premiered "Stop the Clocks" live on Graham Norton's Saturday morning radio show on BBC Radio 2.
 On 26 September 2012, Gene Simmons' daughter Sophie Tweed-Simmons auditioned for the second season of The X Factor USA; during the judges comments on the performance, a snippet of "Fireflies" played in the background.
 From 28 September 2012 through to 15 October 2012, an acoustic version of "Colorblind" is available as a free download from Amazon.co.uk.
 "Colorblind" was originally performed by American rock band Counting Crows; Lewis covered the song for her 2011 release, Hurt: The EP and that version is also featured on the deluxe edition of Glassheart.